Meet our Year 6 Team:

 Reading suggestions for this topic are:

-During this half term, we will be looking at When we Were Warriors by Emma Carroll.
+During this half term, we will be looking at Into The Jungle by Emma Carroll.

-During this half term, we will be looking at Star of Fear, Star of Hope written by Jo Hoestlandt (illustrated by Johanna Kang).
+During this half term, we will be looking at 'Can We Save the Tiger?' written by Martin Jenkins (illustrated by Vicky White).

 During the autumn term we will be aiming to complete Power Maths (White Rose Edition) Book A.